microsoft/SEAL/README.md

 ````
 git submodule update --init
 ````
-This needs to be executed only one, and can be skipped if Microsoft SEAL was cloned with `git --recurse-submodules`.
+This needs to be executed only once, and can be skipped if Microsoft SEAL was cloned with `git --recurse-submodules`.
 To build the tests, do:
 ````
 cd native/tests
 cmake .